ucam-department-of-psychiatry/crate/docs/source/website_using/archive.rst

 - ``get_attachment_url``:

-  Function to generate a URL to a binary attachment, which is :func:`crate_anon.crateweb.research.views.archive_attachment_url` (see that for details).
+  Function to generate a URL to a binary attachment.
+This function adds the referring patient ID (for audit purposes) and calls :func:`crate_anon.crateweb.research.views.archive_attachment_url` (see that for details).
 Call it like this: